renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 [===========] 4 tests from 4 fixtures in 3 suites ran.
 Info   Wait 5 seconds (main:102)
-Press r to reboot, h to halt, p to fail assertion and panic
+Press r to reboot, h to halt, p to fail assertion and panic hInfo   Halt (System:122)
 ```

 ## Test assert macro extension - Step 3 {#TUTORIAL_18_WRITING_UNIT_TESTS_TEST_ASSERT_MACRO_EXTENSION___STEP_3}

-We can now perform boolean checks and compare integers, but we would also like to be able to compare pointers and strings.
+We can now perform boolean checks and compare integers, but we would also like to be able to compare pointers, strings.
 So we'll extend the macros a bit.

 ### Checks.h {#TUTORIAL_18_WRITING_UNIT_TESTS_TEST_ASSERT_MACRO_EXTENSION___STEP_3_CHECKSH}